 I attended acclaimed high school Baltimore School for the Arts, then University of Southern California as a National Hispanic and Dean’s Scholar.
 I worked in casting for films such as Juno, the Day the Earth Stood Still and television series Numb3rs and Medium.
 I starred in a really bad horror movie when I was 17.

 (See Lady Who Productions for current films and projects)

 One of my life’s missions is female empowerment.
-I was chair and founded the New York Times’ international Women’s Network, was one of the faces of Google’s #IamRemarkable Campaign and serves as Vice-Chair for Democrats Abroad in Paris as well as works on the Hispanic and Women’s Caucus.
+I was chair and founded the New York Times’ international Women’s Network, was one of the faces of Google’s #IamRemarkable Campaign and serve as Vice-Chair for Democrats Abroad in Paris as well as on the Steering Committee for the Hispanic Caucus.

-I recently left advertising as the New York Times’ Global Digital Business Director in December 2018 to pursue filmmaking full time.
+I left advertising as the New York Times’ Global Digital Business Director to make movies.
 See more about that life where I had my own business, lived in London and Paris doing digital advertising on LinkedIn.

 Get in touch to find out more about collaborating on films, speaking, and creativity workshops.